moses-varghese/Agri-Agentic-Suite/README.md

 Innovative Finance & Vision Applications: Includes dedicated prototypes for AI-driven financial planning and image-based crop disease diagnosis

 The Prototypes
-1. GroundTruth AI (The Query Agent)
+1. GroundTruth AI (The Query Agent):
 A general-purpose AI assistant that answers agricultural questions using a Retrieval-Augmented Generation (RAG) approach.
 It uses a local knowledge base to provide factual, grounded answers

 Backend: http://localhost:8001